OracleCPS/CPQToSubscriptionLab/Document.md

 #### 1.1.2: Click on Get App
 ![Homepage](Images/image2.png)

+<p>&nbsp;</p>

 #### 1.1.3: Review and accept the Oracle Standard Terms and Restrictons, and click Next
 ![Homepage](Images/image3.png)

+<p>&nbsp;</p>
 #### 1.1.4: Scroll to the Details section of the page, click on the "End to End Flow" Integration .jar file from the CPQ- OSS Integration Artifacts table </b>
 The OIC Integration for End-to-End Flow contains the integrations for the create subscription, modify subscription, renew subscription, and terminate subscription workflows.
-This lab will focus on create, modify and terminate.
+This lab will focus on create and terminate.

 ![Homepage](Images/image4.png)